iostopan/k3s-cluster/Readme.md

 Changing the `192.168.X.X` to the IP of the Proxmox virtual machine.

-2. Create an SSH identity on the workstation running `ssh-keygen`
+2. Created an SSH identity on the workstation running `ssh-keygen`
 3. Run `ssh-copy-id pve` to confirm SSH key fingerprint and remote password chosen during install to login to the Proxmox server via SSH.
 4. SSH to the Proxmox host: `ssh pve`
 5. Disable password authentication editing with your favorite text editor `/etc/ssh/sshd_config`